Information for Prospective Students

 Contacting Faculty

-You do not need to contact me in advance when applying to work with me for your Ph.D — no permission is required to list me as a prospective adviser.
-I also do not take Ph.D applications by e-mail; all applications need to go through the application system.
+You do not need to contact me in advance when applying to work with me for your Ph.D. — no permission is required to list me as a prospective advisor.
+I also do not take Ph.D. applications by e-mail; all applications need to go through the application system.
 If you do want to e-mail me (or other faculty) in advance of your application, I recommend Casey Fiesler’s video on contacting prospective advisors.

 I don’t mind e-mails in advance; these e-mails should be personalized and they should be specific: what information are you looking to convey, or obtain?
 They should also mention your application status: have you already applied, are you planning to apply, are you deciding whether to apply?
 And they should not include trackers such as MailTrack.